 Important note: I recommend soaking your brown rice as it contains a relatively high level of phytic acid, a naturally occurring acid in the outer layer or bran.
 Upon entering the intestines it mixes with certain minerals, resulting in a chemical reaction that can inhibit the minerals from being absorbed and utilized by the body.
 Some sources say that this can cause a mineral deficiency.

-I cover my brown rice with water in my rice cooker, leave it to soak overnight on the counter, and drain and rinse one more time before cooking.
-Directions in my warm brown rice and apple porridge recipe.
+You can cover your brown rice with water and leave it to soak overnight on the counter, then drain and rinse one more time before cooking.
+I highly recommend an instant pot, you can easily cook your rice and grains, plus so much more in it.